4cecoder/chatgpt-cord/README.md

 ## Credits

-ChatGPT-Cord was created by [4cecoder](https://github.com/4cecoder/) and is based on the OpenAI GPT 3.5 language model.
+- ChatGPT-Cord was created by [4cecoder](https://github.com/4cecoder/) and is based on the OpenAI GPT 3.5 language model.
+- ChatGPT-Cord would not be possible without the incredible natural language processing capabilities of the [OpenAI](https://openai.com/) ChatGPT model.
+We are grateful for their contributions to the field of AI and machine learning.
+- Thanks to [Antonio Cheong](https://github.com/acheong08) who reverse engineered the chatGPT API.

 ### Licence
 The code is released under the MIT License.